kaplayjs/kaplay-site/guides/en/getting_started/sprites.md

 order: "basics-7"
 ---

-# Rendering sprites
+# Rendering Sprites

 The sprites are probably most of your visual aspects of your game.

 ## Loading Sprites

-For load a sprite, you can use the `loadSprite()` function.
-This function mainly takes two parameters, the sprite name and the sprite path.
+To load a sprite, you can use the `loadSprite()` function.
+This function mainly takes two parameters: the sprite name and the sprite path.

 ```js
 loadSprite("bean", "sprites/bean.png");